cschwan/sage-on-gentoo/README.rst

      layman -a sage-on-gentoo

 3. *UNMASK AND USE-FLAG EBUILDS*:
-   Before the installation you will need to unmask the required ebuilds.
-You should use the following file which already contains all required entries:
+   Before being able to install you will need to unmask the required ebuilds.
+   You should use the following file which already contains all required
+   entries:

    ::

      sage-on-gentoo/packages.keywords/sage

-   For permanent unmasking place a symbolic link to this file into your /etc/portage/package.keywords/ directory:
+   For permanent unmasking place a symbolic link to that file into your /etc/portage/package.keywords/ directory:

    ::